 It will drastically heighten your marketing team's workload, making them more prone to errors or desync with your goals.
 Here, picking the right one is key.

 Here is a quick overview of the pros and cons of the most used social media sites:

-- Facebook: At first glance the number one obvious choice.
-With its 2, 740 million daily users worldwide, easily the biggest name in the social media world.
+At first glance, the number one obvious choice.
+With 2.7 billion daily users worldwide, easily the biggest name in the social media world.

 So what's the catch?
-Facebook limits the reach and visibility on your posts.
-If you're planning on spreading your business, and not just building loyalty, Facebook might not be the right option for you.
+Facebook limits the reach and visibility of your posts.
+If you're planning on spreading your business and not just building loyalty, Facebook might not be the right option for you.

-Also believe it not, because of its social nature, Facebook nowadays attracts a more mature audience.
+Also, believe it or not, because of its social nature, Facebook nowadays attracts a more mature audience.
 If your target group is younger, consider other alternatives.

 Its flaws begin to show if you want to spread awareness about your service.
 While it makes use of hashtags and reposts to increase reach, Tweets usually have a very short lifespan.
 Posts are limited to only 280 characters or less.

 While YouTube does not require you to post frequently as other platforms, quality is important and makes a big difference.
-If you’re willing to invest in video content don’t skip on this opportunity.
+If you’re willing to invest in video content, don’t skip this opportunity.

 A logical step, but not always obvious.
 Depending on your desired platform, tailor the amount of content generated.